-The Director of the Counseling Center may recommend to the Vice President for Student Affairs or Dean of Students that a student be suspended when it is determined there is a dangerous potential of harm to others, or when behavior is not healthy for the community.
+Pursuant to the University's Mandatory Leave of Absence Policy, the Director of the Counseling Center may recommend to the Vice President for Student Affairs or Dean of Students that a student be suspended when it is determined there is a dangerous potential of harm to others, or when behavior is not healthy for the community.
 The Director of Counseling only discloses information in accordance with state and federal law.